Facilities for the Performance of Fano Effect Measurements as a Probe of Electron Correlation

 Fano Effect measurements are the key to direct observation of the Kondo or spin shielding intrinsic to models of electron correlation.
 The Fano Effect is the observation of spin polarized photoelectron emission from NONMAGNETIC materials, under chirally selective excitation, such as circularly polarized photons.
 Below are described three spectrometers, with which Fano Effects measurements have been made.

-J. G. Tobin et al., "Facilities for the Performance of Fano Effect Measurements as a Probe of Electron Correlation," Materials Research Society Symposium - Proceedings, Materials Research Society, Jan 2006.
+J. G. Tobin et al., "Facilities for the Performance of Fano Effect Measurements as a Probe of Electron Correlation," Materials Research Society Symposium - Proceedings, Materials Research Society (MRS), Jan 2006.

 Article - Conference proceedings